HerbCleary/submission2/U13 H.Cleary/documentation/Urgent.md

 - Make a bug list x

 - Try testing on other websites and such.
-Write down any bugs and take screenshots.
+Write down any bugs and take screenshots. x

 ## P7

-- Get user feedback from people.
+- Get user feedback from people. x